ecmwf/anemoi-plugins-ecmwf/plugins/inference/multio/README.md

 ```

 > [!NOTE]
-> If you are using an ensemble, set `number` to the ensemble number and `numberOfEnsemblesInForecast` to the total number.
+> If you are using an ensemble, set `number` to the ensemble number and `numberOfForecastsInEnsemble` to the total number.

 ### Preset Plans